oschwengers/bakta/README.md

 If AMRFinder constantly crashes even on fresh setups and Bakta's database was downloaded manually, then AMRFinder needs to setup its own internal database.
 This is required only once: `amrfinder_update --force_update --database <bakta-db>/amrfinderplus-db`.
 You could also try Bakta's internal database download logic automatically taking care of this: `bakta_db download --output <bakta-db>`

 - __DeepSig not found in Conda environment__
 For the prediction of signal predictions, Bakta uses DeepSig that is currently not available for MacOS.
 Therefore, we decided to exclude DeepSig from Bakta's default Conda dependencies because otherwise it would not be installable on MacOS systems.
-On Linux systems you can install it in your Conda environment via `conda install -c conda-forge -c bioconda deepsig`
+On Linux systems it can be installed via `conda install -c conda-forge -c bioconda deepsig`

 - __Nice, but I'm mising XYZ...__
 Bakta is quite new and we're keen to constantly improve it and further expand its feature set.
 In case there's anything missing, please do not hesitate to open an issue and ask for it!